marcusradell/code_typing/readme.md

 Search for `node.js dockerfile`.
 I got to https://nodejs.org/en/docs/guides/nodejs-docker-webapp.

-Modify the content so it becomes:
+Modify the content of `Dockerfile` so it becomes:

 ```
 FROM node:19